Merzlabs/pecuniator/README.md

 We want to start the Pecuniator journey with a minimum viable product that is Pecuniator App.
 For this we need to start with the most basic features to show the capabilities and vision of this idea:

 * No customer data on external servers.
-Everything local
+Everything is local
 * Import CAMT transaction data
-* Store data in a local SQLite database
-* Write a basic synchronous API with objects and typings to access data
+* Write a basic synchronous API with objects (and typings) to access data
 * (Monaco editor for building scripts)

 ### Planned features